g-andrade/deigma/README.md

 #### Example

-There's a heavy duty a web service; we want to report metrics on inbound http requests to a [StatsD](https://github.com/etsy/statsd) service over UDP while minimising the risk of dropped datagrams due to an excessive amount of them.
+There's a heavy duty web service; we want to report metrics on inbound HTTP requests to a [StatsD](https://github.com/etsy/statsd) service over UDP while minimising the risk of dropped datagrams due to an excessive amount of them.